jwetapatel/Belly_Button_Biodiversity/README.md

 ![guage chart](https://user-images.githubusercontent.com/96400887/177815115-f88b1de7-65f7-4278-b3f6-e7925f345aa5.png)

-4. Update all of the plots any time that a new sample is selected: Add an image to the jumbotron,background color , a variety of compatible colors to the webpage
-Use a custom font with contrast for the colors.
+4. Update all of the plots any time that a new sample is selected: Added an image to the jumbotron,background color , a variety of compatible colors to the webpage, customized font with contrast for the colors,
-Add more information about the project as a paragraph on the page.
+Added more information about the project as a paragraph on the page.

 Create my own layout as shown below:

 ![full website](https://user-images.githubusercontent.com/96400887/177816342-32d6d1a6-e80e-4f25-89e7-490850964f3f.png)